I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 This is always a good exercise if you’re totally blocked or need a writing exercise to do while you’re waiting for inspiration, but it doesn’t work for me personally in developing a character.
 Listing their likes and dislikes: favorite foods, favorite movies, favorite animals, minor phobias, colors they don’t like, etc. doesn’t help unblock me, but it might for others.
 It might jog your mind free of a crucial detail or plot point to work on.
 If it helps, do it.
 If it is a distraction, or you already have a good idea of what you want to do, skip it.

 Crafting something from nothing isn’t easy.
 You want your characters to feel real without being overdone or unrelatable.
-Luckily, you have an arsenal of experience and imagination to help you.
-Blend the two together, and you’ll have a cast of characters ready to help you tell your story.
+Luckily, you have an arsenal of interactions, inspiration, and imagination to help you.
+Blend them all together, and you’ll have a cast of characters ready to help you tell your story.

 How do you create new, original characters for your fiction?
 Leave your comments below!